-This trust is built on blockchain’s enhanced security, greater transparency, and instant traceability.
-Beyond matters of trust, blockchain delivers even more business benefits, including the cost savings from increased speed, efficiency, and automation.
+This trust is built on blockchain’s enhanced security, greater transparency and instant traceability.
+Beyond matters of trust, blockchain delivers even more business benefits, including the cost savings from increased speed, efficiency and automation.
 By greatly reducing paperwork and errors, blockchain significantly reduces overhead and transaction costs, and reduces or eliminates the need for third parties or middlemen to verify transactions.

-Your data is sensitive and crucial, and blockchain can significantly change how your critical information is viewed.
-By creating a record that can’t be altered and is encrypted end-to-end, blockchain helps prevent fraud and unauthorized activity.
+Your data is sensitive and crucial, and blockchain can significantly change how you view your critical information.
+By creating a record that can’t be altered and is encrypted end-to-end, the blockchain helps prevent fraud and unauthorized activity.

 All network participants with permissioned access see the same information at the same time, providing full transparency.
-All transactions are immutability recorded, and are time- and date-stamped.
-This enables members to view the entire history of a transaction and virtually eliminates any opportunity for fraud.
+All transactions are immutably recorded, and are time- and date-stamped.
+This capability enables members to view the entire history of a transaction and virtually eliminates any opportunity for fraud.

 Blockchain creates an audit trail that documents the provenance of an asset at every step on its journey.
 In industries where consumers are concerned about environmental or human rights issues surrounding a product—or an industry troubled by counterfeiting and fraud—this helps provide the proof.

 You can store documentation on the blockchain along with transaction details, eliminating the need to exchange paper.
 There’s no need to reconcile multiple ledgers, so clearing and settlement can be much faster.

 Blockchain can help governments work smarter and innovate faster.
-Secure sharing of data between citizens and agencies can increase trust while providing an immutable audit trail for regulatory compliance, contract management, identity management, and citizen services.
+Secure sharing of data between citizens and agencies can increase trust while providing an immutable audit trail for regulatory compliance, contract management, identity management and citizen services.

 Insurance companies are using blockchain and smart contracts to automate manual and paper-intensive processes such as underwriting and claims settlement, increasing speed and efficiency, and reducing costs.
 Blockchain’s faster, verifiable data exchanges help reduce fraud and abuse.